Davidteje/Power_BI_projects/README.md

 ## PROJECT 1 - Videogames Industry Sales
-Videogame industry sales report by categories and years
+Videogame industry sales report

 ### PROJECT GOAL 🎯
-Develop a Power BI report that easily shows an analysis of the videogames insdustry sales.
+Develop a Power BI interactive Develop to analyze the sales of video games worldwide.

 It is required to be able to analyze by the categories of:
 - Year